pharmbio/robot_lab_prometheus_exporters/README.md

 Robot lab prometheus exporters for lab sensors and robot status/statistics

 We monitor Temperature, Humidity and Air Pressure with Prometheus and Visualize it in the “Robot Lab Grafana Dashboard”.
 This is done with a BME280 sensor that is connected to an Arduino Nano.
-Sensor values are read with a Python program using serial communication over USB 2.0 cable.
+Sensor values are read with a Python [sensor_client_bme280.py](sensor_client_bme280.py) using serial communication over USB 2.0 cable.
 The reading of sensor values are triggered by a Prometheus Exporter (implemented in Python).

 ## Arduino
 ```